jasa-acs/repro-guide/pages/reviewer-guidelines.md

 ## Criteria for reproducibility review

-The [Reproducibility Review Form](pages/review-form) lists the criteria we would like you to consider in your  review (these criteria have also been provided to the authors in the author guidelines (pages/author-guidelines).
-It is most helpful if you address the criteria by filling out the review form and including the completed form as an attachment with your review.
+The [Reproducibility Review Form](review-form) lists the criteria we would like you to consider in your  review (these criteria have also been provided to the authors in the author guidelines (author-guidelines).
+It is most helpful if you address the criteria by filling out [this review form](../assets/review-form.md) and including the completed form as an attachment with your review.